 “The high portion of server access attacks might point to Asian organizations’ ability to identify such attacks quickly before they escalated to more critical forms of attacks, said the IBM team.

-Europe and North America followed closely behind, garnering 24 percent and 23 percent of attacks, respectively, and the Middle East and Africa, and Latin America received 14 percent and 13 percent of attacks, respectively.
+Europe and North America followed closely behind, garnering 24 percent and 23 percent of attacks, respectively, and the Middle East, Africa, and Latin America received 14 percent and 13 percent of attacks, respectively.

 “Experiencing more ransomware attacks than any other industry, attackers wagered on the ripple effect that disruption on manufacturing organisations would cause their downstream supply chains to pressure them into paying the ransom,” the report stressed.